arthurfreitas96/Wii3rdPartyControllerFix-NES-SNES-Genesis-Emulators/README.md

 genplusgx (Genesis emulator) discussion: https://github.com/ekeeke/Genesis-Plus-GX/issues/334

-As a result of these discussions, I managed to compile some builds of the following three emulators: fceugx, snes9xgx and genplusgx.
+As a result of the discussions, I managed to compile some builds of the following three emulators: fceugx, snes9xgx and genplusgx.
 These builds implement the changes applied to the source code in order to allow support to my off-brand controller.